 Auto manufacturers were deliberately blocking access to information, parts and tools that give owners the ability work on their late-model cars.
 Why?
 To ensure car owners had fewer choices for taking their cars for repairs.
 This has real implications for do-it-yourselfers.

-But the intuitive gained momentum in 2013 when Massachusetts passed the first law in the U.S. ending the practice.
+But the initiative gained momentum in 2013 when Massachusetts passed the first law in the U.S. ending the practice.
 The law states that auto manufacturers are required to sell the same diagnostic and repair information to consumers and independent shops.
 That information was formerly exclusive to franchised dealerships.
 The information is available now for 2002 and later model year cars.
-Once the 2019 model years rolled out, that info became available online for a fee, as well.
+Once the 2019 model years rolled out that info became available online for a fee, as well.

 Bozi Tatarevic is an automotive writer, mechanic and all-around tech expert with a knack for explaining complicated concepts.
-Via email, Tatarevic talked about how the automotive right to repair laws work.
+Via email, Tatarevic talked about how the automotive Right to Repair laws work.

 "Modern vehicles have a variety of proprietary electronic systems that require manufacturer-specific tools for certain repairs, and while most individuals won't personally work on their own vehicles, they may choose to take the vehicle to an independent shop not owned by a manufacturer-affiliated franchise," Tatarevic says.
-"Without right to repair laws, manufacturers are not required to provide a way for independent shops to be able to diagnose these systems, which forces consumers to take the vehicle back to the manufacturer-affiliated franchise, or in the case of Tesla, back to the manufacturer for repairs."
+"Without Right to Repair laws, manufacturers are not required to provide a way for independent shops to be able to diagnose these systems, which forces consumers to take the vehicle back to the manufacturer-affiliated franchise, or in the case of Tesla, back to the manufacturer for repairs."

 If you're wondering why automakers would go to these lengths, it all comes down to money.

-"The main issue that automakers had with right to repair legislation is stating that it would cost too much for them to adapt their diagnostic software in order to make it accessible to third parties," Tatarevic explains.
+"The main issue that automakers had with Right to Repair legislation is stating that it would cost too much for them to adapt their diagnostic software in order to make it accessible to third parties," Tatarevic explains.
 "While there is some cost in adapting this software, the likely reality is that the manufacturers are looking out for their franchised dealers and their ability to bring in customers for out-of-warranty repair work."